noccela/ncc-cloud-integration-js/README.md

 Token is requested from OAuth2 authentication server using _client credentials_ flow.
 The client id and secret are received when partner registers third party application in _Partner portal_.

+Token has an expiration time, after which the socket will be closed.
+This token can be refreshed on the fly automatically by creating the connection with _connectPersistent_ instead of _connect_ and providing the client ID and client secret.
+This however means that these values will be cached.

 Check examples for how to do it using this library.

 ## Examples